johoule/pygame-platformer/README.md

 ## Final Exam (Seniors)

 - Create a website for your game using GitHub Pages.
 You do not need to write any HTML/CSS.
 Simply choose a GitHub pages theme that fits your game.
 Your website should include...
-    - A download link
+    - A download link and a link to the GitHub repository.
-    - Instructions for running the game which include stating the necessary version of Python and Pygame to install
+    - Instructions for running the game which include stating the necessary version of Python and Pygame to install.
     - Basic instructions for play including screenshots.
 - Choose 1 feature of your game that you developed that incorporates code
     - Explain what the feature added is and explain key features of your code that make it work.